RESAPLE: An Approximate One-Step Restricted Likelihood Estimator of Spatial Dependence for Exploratory Spatial Analysis: Conclusion

 \section{Conclusion}

 In this paper, we introduced RESAPLE, a one-step restricted likelihood estimator for the spatial dependence parameter in Gaussian SEMs with covariates.
 RESAPLE preserves the computational and interpretive advantages of APLE-type statistics through a closed-form ratio of quadratic forms, while remaining invariant to reparameterisations of the design matrix and to the choice of orthonormal residual basis.
-Most importantly, it targets the setting that dominates applied spatial statistical workflows: diagnosing and testing residual spatial dependence \emph{after} detrending data via a mean model.
+Most importantly, it targets the setting encountered in many applied spatial statistical workflows: diagnosing and testing residual spatial dependence \emph{after} detrending data via a mean model.

 Beyond defining the estimator, we developed theory parallel to the ML-based APLE literature in the restricted likelihood setting.
-This framework yields an analytic expression for the restricted Fisher information at the null, $\mathcal I_r(0)$, which we use as a principled measure of local informativeness for comparing candidate spatial weight matrices after covariate adjustment.
-In this sense, the restricted-information perspective provides guidance for resolving a common practical ambiguity in spatial data analysis: how the choice of the spatial weight matrix $W$ affects detectability of residual spatial dependence.
+This framework yields an analytic expression for the restricted Fisher information at the null, $\mathcal I_r(0)$, which provides a principled measure of local informativeness for comparing candidate spatial weight matrices after covariate adjustment.
+More broadly, this restricted-information perspective provides guidance for resolving a common practical ambiguity in spatial data analysis: how the choice of the spatial weights affects the detectability of residual spatial dependence.

-RESAPLE is primarily an ESDA tool.
-In our simulation studies, it is competitive with and often improves upon existing indices for summarising and testing residual spatial dependence across a range of sample sizes, covariate dimensions, and spatial topologies.
-We also demonstrated how RESAPLE can be used in practice for residual diagnostics, scatterplot visualization and mapping using a real data case study on median household income in King County, Washington, USA.
+RESAPLE is designed as a residual-space estimator that also provides a flexible ESDA framework.
+In our simulation studies, RESAPLE consistently reduced estimation bias, generally achieved lowest RMSE, and maintained testing performance comparable to existing residual ESDA statistics across a range of sample sizes, covariate dimensions, and spatial topologies.
+We further demonstrated how RESAPLE can be used in practice for residual diagnostics, scatterplot visualisation and mapping using a real data case study on median household income in King County, Washington, USA.